Money might not always equal happiness, but an accurate payslip does…

-A payroll number is how the payroll department at your company distinguish between each employee.
+A payroll number is how the payroll department at your company distinguishes between each employee.
 Your payroll number will usually be found on your payslip.

 Understanding your payslip

-Your payslip can include a range of information which could vary from company to company, but there are five things it must always display.
+Your payslip can include a range of information that could vary from company to company, but there are five things your payslip must always display.